catsmoker/com.catsmoker.app/README.md

 For non-rooted devices, Catsmoker provides options for modifying game files:

-- **Shizuku**: This method uses the Shizuku service to gain the necessary permissions to modify device properties. **Note:** The current implementation of the Shizuku method in Catsmoker is outdated and only supports **Android 11 and below**.
-It uses a version of Shizuku from 2021 (v12.1.0) that does not support Android 12 and above.
+- **Shizuku**: This method uses the Shizuku service to gain the necessary permissions to modify device properties.

-- **SAF (Storage Access Framework)**: For devices running **Android 12 and above**, you can use the Storage Access Framework to manually select and modify game files.
-This method is currently limited to games where file manipulation is straightforward, such as PUBG Mobile.
+- **SAF (Storage Access Framework)**: you can use the Storage Access Framework to manually select and modify game files.
+This method is currently limited to games where file manipulation is straightforward.

 - **ZArchiver**: For manual file replacement, you can use ZArchiver to move files after they are prepared by Catsmoker.

-**We are actively working on updating the Shizuku method to support modern Android versions.
-In the meantime, the root method is recommended for the best experience.**

 ---